How much can I earn in law?

 Salaries for solicitors can vary greatly.
 A firm’s location, and types of clients, makes the biggest difference, with London offices paying the most.

 Salaries tend to be lower at small, local firms found in towns and cities across the UK.
-At these ‘high street’ firms a trainee solicitor usually earns up to £20,000 and once they have qualified this typically increases to between £20,000 and £30,000.
+The Law Society advises that the minimum salary for trainees outside of London should be £19,619.
+Once trainees outside of London have qualified, their salary typically increases to between £20,000 and £30,000.

 Large commercial law firms offer several benefits and bonuses, including pension schemes and life assurance, but some provide more unusual perks.
-Many of the big firms offer gym membership and private healthcare, while Shoosmiths gives a free day off and a gift on your birthday, and Simmons & Simmons provides music and singing lessons.
+Many of the big firms offer gym membership and private healthcare, while Shoosmiths gives a free day off and a gift on your birthday, White & Case offers a £500 'wellness' allowance and, according to TARGETjobs' Inside Buzz reviews, Kirkland & Ellis International LLP give trainees a fleece jacket.

 All future barristers need to complete a year of practical, on-the-job training at a barristers’ set of chambers, known as pupillage.
 The Bar Standards Board has stipulated that all 12-month pupillages must carry a minimum pupillage award of £12,000.
-The most generous pupillage awards are available from commercial chambers, where barristers advise big companies rather than individuals – these are typically in the region of £40,000 to £50,000 for 12 months.
+The most generous pupillage awards are available from commercial chambers, where barristers advise big companies rather than individuals – these are typically in the region of £50,000 to £70,000 for 12 months.
 Awards are lower at chambers carrying out publicly funded work such as family or criminal law.
-For example, 3PB Chambers awards £27,000 for a 12-month pupillage; many criminal sets offer less.
+For example, Queen Elizabeth Building awards £35,000 for a 12-month pupillage; many family and criminal sets offer less.

 It is difficult to predict how your salary could increase as your career progresses because barristers are self-employed.
 Barristers’ salaries depend on the type of work they are doing and the clients they work for.
 If you gain the status of Queen’s Counsel you are likely to earn between £100,000 and £1,000,000 – although some QCs earn less and others more.

-A chartered legal executive is a qualified lawyer who specialises in a particular area of law.
-The 2015 Wage Watch Survey for the Chartered Institute for Legal Executives states that salaries vary according to location and area of law.
+A chartered legal executiveis a qualified lawyer who specialises in a particular area of law.
+The Chartered Institute for Legal Executives states that salaries vary according to location and area of law.
 Starting salaries usually range from £15,000 to £28,000.
-In general, chartered legal executives’ salaries range from £35,000 to £55,000 and can be much higher.
+In general, chartered legal executives’ salaries range from £38,000 to £55,000 and can be much higher.

 In-house lawyers are qualified solicitors and barristers employed by big organisations and companies such as the BBC and BT.
 These roles can offer shorter hours and better conditions than other jobs in law, but people are not normally able to join an in-house team until they have been in the profession for a couple of years.